 Agoraphobia can be thought of as an adverse behavioral effect that results from the repeat occurrence of panic attacks but also from worry, avoidance, and preoccupation.
 Avoidance of public places is the main mechanism for coping for individuals who suffer from agoraphobia; consequently, an individual may become homebound.

-You can get disability benefits if your agoraphobia results in frequent panic attacks (at least one per week) that have resulted in your complete inability to function outside your home.
+You can get disability benefits if your agoraphobia results in frequent panic attacks that are followed by worry about more panic attacks or if you have disproportionate anxiety about being in two different situations outside your home (for example, of being on a bus and being in a crowd).
+Your agoraphobia must have resulted in your complete inability to function outside your home.
 Because agoraphobia is so closely related to panic disorder (many psychiatrists now consider it a form of panic disorder), Social Security evaluates this condition in the same way as it evaluates panic attacks.
 For more details, see our in-depth article on disability for panic disorder and panic attacks.